cptchuckles/imgup-rs/README.md

 # imgup-rs

-This is a Rust CLI tool for pushing image files up to imgur and copying the URL to the system clipboard.
+This is a Rust CLI tool for pushing image files up to imgur ~~and copying the URL to the system clipboard~~.

 ## Installation